Portugal car rental tips. Cars parked in a cobbled street

 Possible extra charges when you hire a car in Portugal

-Excess waiver insurance
+Excess waiver coverage

-The additional fee I hate most of all is the collision damage waiver (CDW).
+The additional fee I dislike most of all is the collision damage waiver (CDW).
 All car rentals include compulsory vehicle insurance but there is usually a relatively small amount that isn’t covered.
 In practice, this means that if you have a bump that requires repairs, you’ll have to pay the first €1,000 (or whatever the ‘excess’ or waiver amount is) even if it wasn’t your fault.

 Rental firms have you over a barrel once you get to their office.
 You either pay up or take your chances and spend the rest of your holiday fretting about scratches and dents caused by other drivers.

-How to get around this sneaky fee: Plan ahead and take out a standalone excess waiver insurance policy that covers you for multiple rentals within a given period.
-CDW insurance may already be part of your credit card or other policy coverage so check to see whether any of your existing insurance policies cover you.
+2. CDW insurance may already be part of your credit card or other policy coverage so check to see whether any of your existing insurance policies cover you.

 Important tip: Make sure you have enough available credit on your credit card to cover the excess as the car rental company will place a hold on your card to the value of the excess until you return the car even if you have separate insurance to cover this.
 If you have an accident, the rental company will take the money from your credit card and you will have to claim this back from your insurer.